Role of quantum dynamics in coherent and incoherent radiation during tunneling ionization: Introduction

 \section{Introduction}

 It is well known that tunneling ionization is accompanied by high-order harmonic generation (HHG) via the three-step model \cite{Corkum_1993}, when the recombination of the ionized electron wave packet to the bound state at the recollision after the excursion in the laser field and gaining energy results in the emission of a high energy photon \cite{Ferray_1988,Lewenstein_1994,Agostini_2004}.
 At the recollision, radiation may emerge also due to electron scattering, rather than recombination, yielding free-free HHG \cite{Kohler_2010}.
-In the macroscopic picture, the ionization of a gas target results in the creation of an electron current after the interaction with a laser pulse, which can be a source of low frequency THz radiation, with the emitted frequency determined by the laser pulse envelope \cite{Kim_2008,Kim_2009,Babushkin_2010a,Babushkin_2010b}.
+In the macroscopic picture, the ionization of a gas target results in the creation of an electron current after the interaction with a laser pulse, which can be a source of low frequency THz radiation, with the emitted frequency determined by the interaction time \cite{Sprangle_2004,Kim_2008,Kim_2009,Dai_2009,Wen_2009,Babushkin_2010a,Babushkin_2010b, Babushkin_2011,You_2012,Clerici_2013,Balciunas_2013,Oh_2014,Vvedenskii_2014,Tulsky_2018}.
 The same mechanism can work also in the case of a single atom producing THz radiation in asymmetric laser pulses, e.g. in a two-color laser field \cite{Babushkin_2017,Babushkin_2022}.
+The origin of this radiation is similar to the transition radiation, when the electron velocity \cite{Bolotovskii_1986} (or dielectric constant of a medium where the electron propagates \cite{Ginzburg_1979}) abruptly changes.
+A similar effect exists in plasma physics -- Brunel radiation \cite{Brunel_1987,Brunel_1990}, when an electron in the plasma is dragged out of the plasma.
+In the case of tunneling ionization, the electron is initially in a stationary bound state, while abruptly starting to move after tunneling.

+In the tunneling regime of strong-field ionization, the bound electron tunnels through the barrier created by the laser and the Coulomb field of the atomic core.
+However, this common simple dynamics can continue to evolve in a nontrivial way.
+The electron traversing the classically forbidden region may reflect from the potential barrier surface, propagate back and scatter off the core, and then finally tunnel out of the barrier.
+Although this nontrivial path has no large probability, it has consequences, inducing the tunneling time delay when interfering with the direct ionization path \cite{Klaiber_2018,Klaiber_2022R}, and it can be responsible for driving Freeman resonances in the strong field regime \cite{Klaiber_2020}, which has recently been confirmed experimentally \cite{Khurelbaatar_2025}.
+The question arises whether the signatures of the quantum dynamics at tunneling, in particular, those of the under-the-barrier recollisions, can be observed in the radiation accompanying tunneling ionization.